Local systems in diffeology: A local system for an adjunction space in and

 \begin{ex} Let $K$ and $S$ be manifolds without boundaries and $M$ a closed manifold.
 We assume that $M$ and $K$ are connected, and $S$ has at least two connected components.
 Let $j_1 : (M\coprod M) \times K \to S$ be a smooth map.
 We define a map $j : (M\coprod M)\times K \to S\times K$ by $j(m , k) = (j_1(m, k), k)$.
 Consider a commutative diagram of triples

 where $\pi_1$ and $\pi_0$ are projections in the first factor, $p_i$ is the projection in the second factor for $i =0, 1$ and $2$.
-Here, we regard the manifold $M\times I$ with boundary in the diagram as the diffeological space given by a relevant stratifold via the functor $k$ in \cite{A-K}; see the paragraph before Theorem \ref{thm:p-stfd}.
+Here, we regard the manifold $M\times I$ with boundary as the diffeological space given by a relevant stratifold via the functor $k$ in \cite{A-K}; see Theorem \ref{thm:p-stfd}.
 By definition, the adjunction space $(M\times I)\cup_{(M\coprod M)}(*\coprod *)$ is the unreduced suspension $\Sigma M$ of $M$; see Appendix \ref{app:appB}.